kodendaal/kodendaal.github.io/_posts/2025_04_02-name_selector_app.md

 ### See It in Action!

-- Check out the live app hosted on Hugging Face Spaces.
+- Check out the live app hosted on [Hugging Face Spaces.](https://huggingface.co/spaces/kode24/name_votinG)
-- Explore or contribute to the GitHub repository with all the code.
+- Explore or contribute to the [Github Repository](https://github.com/kodendaal/rag_pdf_visualizer.git) with all the code.

 Now, back to checking the leaderboard again—I think my favorite name just took the lead!